-Agriculture-related projects that include vulnerable communities in the Western Cape, according to the following four levels:
+Agricultural-related projects that include vulnerable communities in the Western Cape are supported according to the following levels:

 - Household food security and subsistence

 - Farm and business level activity

 - Agricultural macro-system: consumer and economics environment.

 2.1.1.2.
 Application requirements for CASP assistance